Code-Institute-Submissions/boshea5--Time-Talks-Code-Institute-Project-1-HTML-CSS/README.md

 ![9B655B7B-530E-4C6B-A04A-EC0326CA56DD](https://user-images.githubusercontent.com/96124619/148551831-d03bbdd1-8dbb-47fc-895e-52268d237e01.jpeg)

  * ### Colour Scheme
      The Colour Scheme is based on the teal and brown Oyster Perpetual Cosmograph Daytona.
-The choice is reflected in the use of a similar faded background image in the “Our Expert” section.
+The choice is reflected in the use of a similar faded background images used in each section and a brushed steel effect for the overall background.

 This colour combination is currently very popular in high end pieces and this particular model was one of the most googled watches in 2021.